 ABOUT OUR COMPANY

 Paper Canoe is an art + stationery company, based out of Lorette, Manitoba (Canada).
-We own an independent fabric line, create custom illustrations for businesses, as well as run a retail/wholesale division of a nature-inspired, eco-friendly paper line.
+We own an independent fabric line, create custom illustrations for businesses, as well as run a retail/wholesale division of a nature-inspired, eco-friendly paper line (including greeting cards, note cards, journals, art prints, and more).
 Our products have been shipped worldwide through our online shops, fabric designs used by many Makers in North America and abroad, and artwork licensed to companies such as Colibri Canada.
 Several of our designs have placed in the top ten in Spoonflower design competitions, as well as been featured on sites such as Spoonflower, Huffington Post Canada, the Winnipeg Free Press, Made Here for You, and various blogs.
 Our Wholesale line of artwork and stationery is currently being sold across Canada, from BC to Ontario.

 All designs are by Canadian Illustrator, Leanne Thiessen, involving a mixture of hand drawn, watercolour and vector elements.